The Vengeful Elephant, and Journalism's Clickshare Problem

 When that story has legs, other outlets want their share of the traffic

-While they could earn this by doing high-quality secondary reporting that affirms and expands on the original, that’s both expensive and likely to take too much time relative to the story’s main attention window
+While they could earn this by doing high-quality secondary reporting that either validates or meaningfully builds on the original, that’s both expensive and likely to take too much time relative to the story’s main attention window

 The obvious outcome here is a type of re-reporting that often falls on a spectrum between effective plagiarism and a college student writing an essay on a book they only know from its wikipedia summary.